SpectraLogic/ds3_java_sdk/README.md

 Join us at our [Google Groups](https://groups.google.com/d/forum/spectralogicds3-sdks) forum to ask questions, or see frequently asked questions.

+## Setup

+See our [Setup Guide](./SETUP.md) which explains how to setup Eclipse with all the dependencies that you will need to build the sdk from source.

 ## Install

 To install the latest ds3_java_sdk either download the latest release jar file from the [Releases](../../releases) page or clone the repository with `git clone https://github.com/SpectraLogic/ds3_java_sdk.git`, cd to `ds3_java_sdk` and run `./gradlew clean sdk:install` to install the sdk into your local maven repository.